Support

 - Shader Lab

-- One-tap style combos under Camera — color grade, curve, bloom, grain, CA, and more applied together.
+- One-tap style combos under Camera → Look Filters — color grade, curve, bloom, grain, CA, and more applied together.
 None resets those defaults.

-- Copy-paste text that saves your full setup — lights, camera, FX, curve, Look Filter, panel toggles.
+- Copy Scene Settings / Paste Scene Settings — clipboard JSON for your setup (lights, camera, effects, curve, Look Filters, panel toggles).
+Settings only; no embedded mesh.
 Local to your browser; not uploaded to servers.

 - SVG extrude